-You are thus better off buying silver now than waiting for a dip the following year.
+You are thus better off investing in silver now than waiting for a dip the following year.
 If you wait, history says you will likely pay a higher price.

 The conclusion here is obvious.
 While there are always corrections along the way…

-• On average, you will likely get your best price on silver in early January, and in June.
+• On average, you should get the best price on silver in early January and in June.
 And like gold, you want to buy this year rather than waiting till next year.

-Mike and I and everyone else at GoldSilver continue to buy our gold and silver regularly.
+Mike and I and everyone else at GoldSilver continue investing in gold and silver regularly.
 We’re not waiting.
 We’ll buy more if it falls, but the point is, we’re prepared for the future now.